Passive Fire Protection Regulations, Standards and Accreditations

 Get Started with CPFP

 If you are looking for professional PFP installations by accredited experts, get in touch with CPFP!
 Our team of expert, certified PFP installers have a wealth of experience in designing and installing effective PFP measures to protect buildings.
-From schools and hospitals, to offices and residential buildings, we have created complaint, safe PFP solutions.
+From schools and hospitals, to offices and residential buildings, we have created compliant, safe PFP solutions.

 Our services >